Horrendous Gaming’s Solo Tabletop Adventures System

 The games are not aiming to be in any way a detailed simulation of armed combat in a given period, instead they concentrate on getting to the action as quickly as possible.
 Why make three different rolls when one will do?
 Why outline loads of different weapons in loving detail and with different stats when they are pretty much doing the same job and all we really want to know is what happened to the target?
 If you have to keep looking up stats and can't remember what dice you need to roll then I have failed, but I don't think I have.

-Each game will have up to 10 different locations where the action takes place, a selection of different adversaries, and a slow but steady increase in difficulty to balance the improvements and added gear your team will get along the way.
 Every game has markers for the where the adversaries might be and your team have to uncover the actual foes.
 The adversaries always “React” to the team, hence true solo play rather than trying to play both sides.
-There are often bystanders getting in the way.
+There are also often bystanders getting in the way.

-All rolls in battle are 1D10, with a natural 1 being very bad and a natural 10 being very good.
+All rolls in battle are 1D10, with a natural 1 being bad and a natural 10 being good.
 Single roll takes into account hitting, penetrating, and wounding.
 Weapons are generic.
 It’s not a wargame, it’s an adventure, or that’s the intent anyway.

-Each Edition will have some specific rules to add the appropriate flavour, pirates swinging from a grappling hook, gunfighters making a quick draw, etc.
+Each Edition will have some specific rules to add the appropriate flavour, pirates swinging from a grappling hook, gunfighters making a quick draw, etc. It’s proving a lot of fun to write so I hope it will be fun to play.

-Current status (24-Jun-25):
+Current status (07-Jul-25):

-Gameplay mechanics - Drafted
+Gameplay mechanics - Playtesting

-Campaign mechanics - Drafted
+Campaign mechanics - Playtesting

 I have more genres lined up, feel free to guess, or request.